 How to stop drinking alcohol completely

-Tell your family and friends that you’re trying to stop drinking alcohol and explain why.
+Tell your family and friends that you’re aiming to stop drinking alcohol and explain why.
 This way, you can share your successes with them, and they’ll understand why you’ve started turning down drinks or trips to the pub.

 Frequently reminding yourself and the people close to you why you want to stop drinking can help keep you on track, and may even encourage someone else to give up or cut down with you.

 In the early stages, it’s a good idea to avoid situations where you may be tempted to drink.
 This could mean opting out of the weekly pub quiz for a while, or if you tend to drink when eating out, try going to restaurants that don’t sell alcohol or simply volunteer to drive.

 An easy way to keep track of how you’re doing and keep your motivation up is to give yourself short-term goals.
 Perhaps you could aim firstly for an alcohol-free week, then an alcohol-free month, for example.

-Whether you’re cutting alcohol out of your life completely or cutting down gradually, you may notice a number of improvements to the way you look and feel.
+By cutting alcohol out of your life completely, you may notice a number of improvements to the way you look and feel.
 Among other things, you might find you have more energy, that you’re sleeping better, or that you’ve lost a fair amount of weight.